-"I heard the blinds crackling and I thought it was the cat," she said.
+"I heard the blinds crackling and I thought it was the cat," the woman told the Times.
 "I got up to let the cat out and saw the fire."

-The man's face was blackened after he tried to fight the blaze with a fire extinguisher before escaping.
+The man's face was blackened as he tried to fight the blaze with a fire extinguisher before escaping.